odinuv/web/en/apv/articles/javascript/index.md

 rendering HTML with CSS, displaying images, maybe you know that you can also play video and audio in newer browsers using appropriate HTML tags (all this is very nice, but still the browser is a bit stupid).
 Executing scripts in the browser during the time when a visitor is viewing your website can improve his experience a lot.
-Just by hiding or showing some HTML elements or changing some CSS styles dynamically, can substantially improve (or reduce) readability of your page and increase speed of browsing (visitors do not have to wait for the server to process their requests).
+Just hiding or showing some HTML elements or changing some CSS styles dynamically can substantially improve (or reduce) readability of your page and increase speed of browsing (visitors do not have to wait for the server to process their requests).

 A lot of pages use JavaScript very heavily nowadays.
 Sites like YouTube, Google drive/docs, Facebook